 Relationships with Other Police Departments

 The University Police Department, in cooperation with the Nassau County Police Department and other local municipal police departments, monitors criminal activity at off-campus events with college affiliation and frequented by students from our institution.
-At this time, SUNY College at Old Westbury has no off campus resident halls or college buildings that are owned or leased.
+At this time, SUNY Old Westbury has no off campus resident halls or college buildings that are owned or leased.
 Students involved in off-campus drug, alcohol or other criminal incidents may be referred to the College Judicial Officer and sanctions may be imposed if the student is found guilty of the offense.

 If needed to appropriately respond to an emergency situation on campus, the Nassau County Police Department and both the Village of Old Westbury and or the Village of Old Brookville Police Departments may provide assistance to effectively deal with the emergency condition.

 Weapons on Campus

 Firearms and dangerous weapons of any type are not permitted on campus.
 Intentional use, possession, or sale of firearms or other dangerous weapons by anyone is strictly forbidden, and is a violation of state and federal law as well as a violation of the Code for Student Conduct.
 Violators are subject to College discipline, as well as criminal sanctions.
 The College President may authorize in writing the possession of a weapon on Campus for special or educational purposes.